MULTI-SPORT EXPEDITION IN LAPLAND

 The charming Sokos Hotel Break in Levi is where we will be staying the night before and after the event.
 The nights of 11-12 and 16-17 February are included in your event fee.
 The hotel is located less than a 20-minute drive from the Kittilä airport.

 This is an All-inclusive-event.
 Places are limited.
 We recommend applying soon in order to secure your place.

 US$ 4,300 / € 3,940

 Regular 15-Oct to 30-Nov 2023:

 - Reservation fee of US$ 1,000 / € 920 secures your place.
 The rese

 WHAT IS INCLUDED?

-- Pre-event online information session and tips on preparation
+- Pre-event online information sessions and tips on preparation from the local team

 - Transportation to the start line and from the finish line back to the host town